semgrep/semgrep-docs/docs/release-notes/january-2024.md

   exception means that the exclusion won't fail when upgrading to `bitwarden/cli@2023.9.1`.
-* Projects are removed from SCP when the corresponding GitHub repository is archived.
+* Projects are removed from SCP when the corresponding GitHub repository is archived on GitHub.
 * **CLI tool**:
   * Added color-coded severity icons, such as `❯❯❱`, to the CLI output for findings of known severity.
   * Metrics sent from the CLI to Semgrep now include a breakdown of the number of findings per product.
+This helps the Semgrep team understand users better.
   * Rules stored under a hidden directory, such as `dir/.hidden/myrule.yml`, are now processed when scanning with the `--config` flag.